 Bring a backpack with water and snacks and plan to stop for awhile on one of the rock outcroppings that give these unobstructed views.
 You’ll be able to see the rugged Canadian shoreline, Lake Superior in its glory and the closer islands.
 On a clear day you should be able to see 45-mile-long Isle Royale on the horizon looking across the lake.

 The views from the summit itself aren’t quite as stunning.
 But walk down from the summit a little on the west side, or behind it to the north, and there are very nice overlooks of the inland ridges and forest.

 BLUEBERRIES!
 If you hike this trail in early-mid July through early-to-mid August, bring containers for blueberry picking.
 There are hundreds of bushes on the summit.
 Or just pick a few handfuls to enjoy during your hike.

-Enjoy the Views without the Hike
+Enjoy (some of) the Views without the Hike

 Drive northeast on Highway 61 past the casino and National Monument area.
 You’ll see a rest area on the lake side of the road.
 Stop here, and the views are almost as good as from Mount Josephine.
 (Josephine will be on your right as you’re looking out to the lake.)

 You won’t be as high, but you’ll get the idea.
 Same lovely Canadian shoreline, same beautiful Lake Superior.